 What Information Was Involved.

-On November 5, 2020, following an extensive review and analysis of the data at issue, we determined that the information removed by the threat actor may have contained some of your personal information, specifically your full name and Social Security number.
+On January 5, 2021, following an extensive review and analysis of the data at issue, we determined that the information removed by the threat actor may have contained some of your personal information, specifically your

 What You Can Do.